percona/pmm-doc/docs/how-to/configure.md

 > <b style="color:goldenrod">Caution</b> DBaaS functionality is a technical preview that must be turned on with a server feature flag.
 See [DBaaS](../setting-up/server/dbaas.md).

+If you'll disable the already enabled DBaaS feature you will not lose any of your K8s data or DB cluster.
+The only effect this will have is the DBaaS menu will disappear from the PMM

 ### Integrated Alerting

 Enables [Integrated Alerting](../using/alerting.md) and reveals the [Communication](#communication) tab.

+If you'll disable the already enabled Integrated Alerting feature you will stop receiving the notifications and will not be able to access the UI of this feature

 ### Microsoft Azure Monitoring

 > <b style="color:goldenrod">Caution</b> This is a technical preview feature.

 Activates Microsoft Azure monitoring.

+If you'll disable the already enabled Microsoft Azure monitoring feature you will not be able to do discovery and add Azure instances using the native  UI from PMM.
+No date related to already added Azure instances will not be deleted and already added instances will be monitored

 ### Backup Management {: #backup-management }